 Power Supply Replacement

-The SC809 chassis utilizes one power supply.
+The SC808 chassis utilizes one power supply.
 In the unlikely event that the power supply unit must be replaced, the system will shut down.
-Replacement units can be ordered directly from Supermicro.
-(See the Contact Information section in the Preface of this manual).
+Replacement units can be ordered directly from Supermicro (see contact information in the Preface).